mindspore-ai/docs/tutorials/source_en/advanced/error_analysis/minddata_debug.md

 1. Print the shape and type of the input and output data for each transform op in the `map` operator.
 2. Enable the dataset pipeline debug mode and use either a predefined debug hook provided by MindData or a user-defined debug hook.
 It must define the class inherited from [DebugHook](https://mindspore.cn/docs/en/master/api_python/dataset/mindspore.dataset.debug.DebugHook.html).

-The following is a modification of the `Data Processing Debugging Scheme 2` use case, using the predefined debug hooks provided by MindData.
+The following is a modification of the `Way One` use case, using the predefined debug hooks provided by MindData.

 ```python
 import numpy as np